-Other amenities, including major transport infrastructure was introduced, including the Fazeley Canal (1789).
+"Other amenities, including major transport infrastructure had previously been introduced, including the Fazeley Canal (1789).
 Twenty years later, Telford's London to Holyhead turnpike opened up the eastern edges, then Brunel's broud gauge railway cut through the local topography in tunnels, embankments and viaducts.

-Image: Typical site arrangement of a 'gentleman's house' in the 1830s
+Image: Typical site arrangement of a 'gentleman's house'

+in the 1830s